jorgenschaefer/elpy/docs/ide.rst

 Profiling
 =========

-Elpy allows one to profile asynchronously python scripts using `cProfile`.
+Elpy allows to profile python scripts asynchronously using `cProfile`.

 .. command:: elpy-profile-buffer-or-region

    Send the current buffer or region to the profiler and display the result with ``elpy-profile-visualizer``.
    The default visualizer is `snakeviz`_, a browser-based graphical profile viewer that can be installed with `pip install snakeviz`.
-   If the profiling fails, the python error output is displayed.
 .. _snakeviz: https://jiffyclub.github.io/snakeviz/